ultraUltei/PublicIPUpdater/README.md

 ## Tips

 In publicip-daemon.c there are two #define values that control the monitoring intervals:

-`ONLINE_CYCLE`: Time in seconds between checks when internet is available (default 10 minutes).
+`ONLINE_CYCLE` Time in seconds between checks when internet is available (default 10 minutes).

-`OFFLINE_CYCLE`: Time in seconds between checks when no internet access is detected (default 5 minutes).
+`OFFLINE_CYCLE` Time in seconds between checks when no internet access is detected (default 5 minutes).

 You can modify these values to adjust how frequently the daemon checks for IP changes or connectivity issues.